 The Peter Oliver Prize in Canadian Legal History was established by the Society in 2006 in honour of Professor Peter Oliver, the Society's founding editor-in-chief.
 The prize is awarded annually for published work (journal article, book chapter, book) in Canadian legal history written by a student.

 Students in any discipline at any stage of their careers are eligible.
 The Society takes a broad view of legal history, one that includes work in socio-legal history, legal culture, etc., as well as work on the history of legal institutions, legal personnel, and substantive law.

 Students may self-nominate their published work, and faculty members are also encouraged to nominate student work of which they are aware.
 Those nominating their own work should send a copy of it to the Society.

-Please send nominations to Professor Jim Phillips, Editor-in-Chief, Osgoode Society for Canadian Legal History, Osgoode Hall, 130 Queen Street West, Toronto ON M5H 2N6, or by email to
+Please send nominations to Amanda Campbell, Osgoode Society for Canadian Legal History, Osgoode Hall, 130 Queen Street West, Toronto, M5H 2N6, or to email@example.com.